 International Relations is an introduction to international politics and the complexities of the modern world.
 Narrowly defined, international relations is the study of the relationship among the world's governments.
 However, students will examine myriad state and non-state actors and how they influence conflict and cooperation among nations.
 The course will study international relations theory, which is in part the study of why we have politics by violent means (war, terrorism, etc.), as well as politics by peaceful means (international law and organizations, treaties, etc.).
 The course also will study foreign policy itself, or the study of how nation-states and other actors make decisions and conduct their affairs in the international system.
 Students will approach the study of international relations and foreign policy as a complex discipline that requires fact-finding and critical thinking.
 Students in IR are required to write, present, and defend a thesis paper.
 International Relations is open to Global Scholars students only.
 IR is a lecture-based course with one social science lab per rotation.

 1 credit, full-year.
 Prerequisite: Global Scholars students.
 Starting with the Class of 2020, History 2: Modern or History 2: Modern World Honors is required.
-Honors course serves as a capstone experience for the Global Scholar and Business and Finance Fellow designations.
+Honors course serves as a capstone experience for the Global Scholar and Business and Finance Scholar designations.